Limitations¶

 The generated compose.yml contains your database passwords, your API keys, your OAuth client secrets — everything — in clear text, because that's what happens when you devolve a production orchestrator into docker compose up.
 Do not commit it to version control.
 Not because the heresy wasn't already committed several abstractions ago, but because your colleagues might see what you've done and ask questions you don't want to answer.

 In Kubernetes, services can use mTLS (via service mesh or cert-manager) for internal communication.
 You had encryption between every pod.
 You had mutual authentication.
 You had a trust model.
 In compose, inter-service traffic is plain HTTP on the shared bridge network by default.
-Only the Caddy reverse proxy terminates TLS for external access.
+Only the reverse proxy (provided by the IngressProvider) terminates TLS for external access.

 The cert-manager extension can generate real certificates at conversion time, enabling TLS between services when needed.
-Caddy backend SSL annotations (haproxy.org/server-ssl, nginx.ingress.kubernetes.io/backend-protocol: HTTPS) are translated to Caddy TLS transport configuration.
+Backend SSL annotations (haproxy.org/server-ssl, nginx.ingress.kubernetes.io/backend-protocol: HTTPS) are translated to reverse proxy TLS transport configuration by the IngressProvider.

 Bitnami images (PostgreSQL, Redis, MongoDB) run as non-root (UID 1001) and expect Unix permissions on their data directories.
 The host directory is typically owned by your user (UID 1000), so the container can't write to it.
 This causes mkdir: cannot create directory: Permission denied.

-This is handled automatically: the built-in fix-permissions transform detects non-root containers (securityContext.runAsUser) with bind-mounted volumes and generates a fix-permissions service that runs chown -R <uid> as root on first startup.
-No manual intervention needed.
+This is handled automatically: the fix-permissions transform (bundled in helmfile2compose) detects non-root containers (securityContext.runAsUser) with bind-mounted volumes and generates a fix-permissions service that runs chown -R <uid> as root on first startup.
+No manual intervention needed in most cases.

 Linux hostnames are limited to 63 characters.
 Compose uses the service name as the container hostname.
 Services with names longer than 63 characters automatically get a truncated hostname: to avoid sethostname: invalid argument failures.